thoughtspot/thoughtspot_tml/README.md

 ```

 ## Upgrade after ThoughtSpot instance upgrades
-If you see errors after the `.load()` method when loading a TML file exported directly from your ThoughtSpot instance, please upgrade to the latest `thoughtpot_tml`.
+If you have errors using the `.load()` method on a TML file directly exported with no modification from ThoughtSpot, please upgrade to the latest `thoughtpot_tml` version.

-New attributes may have been added to the TML specification that are not present in the older version of `thoughtspot_tml` you have installed.
+New attributes may have been added to the TML specification that are not present in the older version of `thoughtspot_tml` library you have installed.

 ## A Basic Example